Parzivaal23/holograph-protocol/docs/security_audits/2022-10-holograph-code4rena.md

 [HolographOperator.sol#L593-L596](https://github.com/code-423n4/2022-10-holograph/blob/f8c2eae866280a1acfdc8a8352401ed031be1373/contracts/HolographOperator.sol#L593-L596)<br>
 [LayerZeroModule.sol#L277-L294](https://github.com/code-423n4/2022-10-holograph/blob/f8c2eae866280a1acfdc8a8352401ed031be1373/contracts/module/LayerZeroModule.sol#L277-L294)<br>

-During the beaming process the user compensates the operator for the gas he has to pay by sending some source-chain-native-tokens via `hToken`.<br>
+During the bridging process the user compensates the operator for the gas he has to pay by sending some source-chain-native-tokens via `hToken`.<br>
 The amount he has to pay is determined according to the `gasPrice` set by the user, which is supposed to be the maximum gas price to be used on dest chain (therefore predicting the max gas fee the operator would pay and paying him the same value in src chain native tokens).<br>
 However, in case the user sets a low price (as low as 1 wei) the operator can't skip the job because he's locked out of the pod till he executes the job.<br>
 The operator would have to choose between losing money by paying a higher gas fee than he's compensated for or being locked out of the pod - not able to execute additional jobs or get back his bonded amount.<br>